Frequently asked Questions

 Being able to uniquely identify each service user will improve patient safety by reducing the number of errors that might happen.
 It will ensure patients receive the correct medication, vaccinations and treatment.

 What are the benefits of an IHI for me?

-You and your medical records can be identified accurately which leads to a safer system of care.
+- Identifies you accurately: You and your medical records can be identified accurately which leads to a safer system of care.
 Your records in different healthcare organisations can be accurately associated with you.

-Your health information can be shared safely between public and private health service providers – for example, IHIs on referral letters sent from a public hospital to a private GP reduce the chances of mix-ups or errors.
+- Reduces chances of errors: Your health information can be shared safely between public and private health service providers – for example, IHIs on referral letters sent from a public hospital to a private GP reduce the chances of mix-ups or errors.

-Your IHI enables your health information to be transferred electronically to your healthcare providers, which means a faster service for you.
+- Transfer of information is faster: Your IHI enables your health information to be transferred electronically to your healthcare providers, which means a faster service for you.

 Who will get an IHI?